xin9le/CloudStructures/README.md

 ![](http://i.imgur.com/QZ7hZu6.jpg)

+Command, Key, Sent/Received Object as JSON, Duration.
+If duplicate command and key then show warn(Icon and Orange Text).

 And Timeline, can visualise parallel access.

 ![](http://i.imgur.com/yqzAIzk.jpg)

-Sample is avaliable on this Repositry, CloudStructures.Demo.Mvc.
+Sample is avaliable on this Repositry, [CloudStructures.Demo.Mvc](https://github.com/neuecc/CloudStructures/tree/master/CloudStructures.Demo.Mvc).

+Who is using this?
+---
+CloudStructures is in production use at [Grani](http://grani.jp/)
+Grani is top social game developer at Japan(and I'm CTO at Grani).
+The game use redis massively heavy, hundreds of thousands of message per second.

 History
 ---